supasuma/react-teaching/src/pages/1-react-jsx-lesson.md

 </html>
 ```

-To Render an element (or your whole react app) into this node, pass it and your element/App to `ReactDOM.render()` as we saw in the first example
+To render an element (or your whole react app) into this node, pass it and your element or App to `ReactDOM.render()`

 ```jsx
 ReactDOM.render(element, document.getElementById('root'));
 ```

+Now onto the bigger building blocks, *Components*, which is how React deals with it's separation of concerns.

 [Onto Components & Props](/2-react-component-lesson/)